tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 CREATE EXTENSION
 ```

-I mentioned that a startup script creates new SQL, including new funcitons.
+I mentioned that a startup script creates new SQL, including new functions.
 For example in the case of [pg_jsonschema](https://pgt.dev/extensions/pg_jsonschema), the startup script `pg_jsonschema--0.1.4.sql` includes the following SQL to create a new function called `jsonb_matches_schema`.
 Even though we have a library file, we don't need `LOAD` because `CREATE FUNCTION` is another way to load code from a file.

 [CREATE FUNCTION ...
 AS 'obj_file' documentation](https://www.postgresql.org/docs/current/sql-createfunction.html)
 > obj_file is the name of the shared library file containing the compiled [code]